Low Incidence Program

 When applying for admission to the Master of Education in Special Education - Low Incidence program, you must:

-- Provide a current teaching certificate/license (or be eligible for a certificate/license)
+- A current Kansas initial teaching certificate/license (or eligible for a certificate/license) is required for admission.

 You can view the progress of your admission status by visiting wichita.edu/onestop and click on Track My Progress.
 For information on how you will be notified of your admission decision, please click here.